LEOPARD - SHORT FILM

 I want to make a film that not only confronts uncomfortable notions of commonplace sexual harassment, but goes deeper to explore how such cumulative social and sexual pressure might push a young girl to her limits.
 Alongside this, I want to tell a simple story of infatuation - Sasha is in many ways the opposite to Rocky; confident and carefree.
 Their relationship is to be purposefully undefined as we share Rocky’s uncertainty and self exploration.

-Ultimately, I want viewers to empathise with a young girl’s journey to better understand her place in a frequently unforgiving world, no matter how small.
+Ultimately, I want viewers to empathise with a girl’s journey to better understand her place in a frequently unforgiving world, no matter how small.